Samuel Vestey, 3rd Baron Vestey: Business career

-The Wave Hill walk-off
+Wave Hill walk-off

 Vestey, through his family company, owned the Wave Hill Station in Australia at the time of the Gurindji strike (also known as the Wave Hill walk-off) which ran for nine years from 1966, after 200 Aboriginal Australian workers staged a strike against poor working conditions and pay, and land dispossession.

 His role in the strike was mentioned by Ted Egan's song "Gurindji Blues", written in 1969 with Lingiari, and later popularised in the 1991 song by Paul Kelly and Kev Carmody, "From Little Things Big Things Grow".
 He also gets a mention in Irish folk musician Damien Dempsey's song "Wave Hill Walk Off", on his 2016 album No Force on Earth.

 Public service

-In 1954, Vestey succeeded his grandfather in the peerage title at the age of thirteen.
+In 1954, Vestey succeeded his grandfather in the barony at the age of thirteen.
 His family seat is Stowell Park Estate in Gloucestershire, where his father is buried.

-He was Chancellor (1988–91) and then Lord Prior (1991–2002) of the Most Venerable Order of the Hospital of St John of Jerusalem, having been appointed Bailiff Grand Cross (GCStJ) in 1987.
+He was Chancellor (1988–1991) and then Lord Prior (1991–2002) of the Most Venerable Order of the Hospital of St John of Jerusalem, having been appointed Bailiff Grand Cross (GCStJ) in 1987.
 He became a Deputy Lieutenant of Gloucestershire in 1982.

 From 1999 to 2018, Vestey served as Master of the Horse to the Sovereign of the United Kingdom, Queen Elizabeth II, who appointed him Knight Commander of the Royal Victorian Order (KCVO) in the 2009 Birthday Honours.

 The Queen promoted Vestey to Knight Grand Cross of the Royal Victorian Order (GCVO) in December 2018, on the occasion of him relinquishing his appointment as Master of the Horse.
 He was appointed as a permanent Lord-in-waiting to The Queen in August 2019.

 Personal life

-Vestey married Kathryn Eccles (died 13 December 2017) on 11 September 1970, and they were divorced in 1981.
-They have two daughters and four grandchildren:
+Vestey married Kathryn Eccles on 11 September 1970, and they were divorced in 1981.
+They have two daughters: